MonetDBSolutions/MonetDBe-Python/README.md

 For binary wheel installation you need:

- * Linux
+ * Linux or OSX 10.13+
  * pip >= 19.3
  * Python >= 3.6

-For non-binary wheel installation (Windows, OSX) you also (for now) need to have MonetDB installed.
+For non-binary wheel installation (Windows) you also need to have MonetDB installed.

 # install